elmiko/elmiko.github.io/_posts/2025-11-17-kubecon-na-2025-retrospective.markdown

 The last session I attended was the one on [Making the Kubernetes CI/Infra better][cibetter].
-Now, this wasn't technically the last session of the day, but the discussion I got into towards the end kept going into the hallway track, and by the time we were done it was picture time.
+Now, this wasn't technically the last session of the day, but the discussion I got into towards the end kept going into the hallway track, and by the time we were done it was time for the group picture.
 This session was great though, especially given my desire to chase the idea of Kubernetes distributions.
 I learned a lot in this session and came away with a new excitement about building a Cluster API deployer for [kubetest2][kb2].
 We'll see where it goes, but I'm optimistic about the future of Kubernetes cloud provider testing.